 An example, specific to the Australian context, on the successful delivery of distance learning is the Math-Primer programme developed by the authors that uses modern ICT facilities to prepare students with the necessary background in mathematics irrespective of their location or educational background.
 This programme has grown in popularity across disciplines, with evidence clearly showing significant improvement of student competence and satisfaction.
-This programme through a blended delivery mode.
+This paper outlines how the authors effectively used modern ICT to develop and deliver this programme through a blended delivery mode.
 In addition, lessons learnt in implementing this programme, associated challenges, and possible solutions are also discussed.